 If your landlord has not met the responsibility of keeping your unit livable, you may be able to stop paying any rent to the landlord until the repairs are made.
 This is called rent withholding.
 Many states have established rent withholding, either by statute or court decision.
 To withhold rent, the problem must be serious (and not caused by you or a guest), you must be paid up in rent and in compliance with all lease terms, and you must have met all requirements (described below) for withholding rent.
-See your state law on rent withholding for information on your state rules.
+See your state law on rent withholding for information on the relevant rules.

-The term “withholding” is actually a bit misleading, since in some states and cities you can’t simply keep the rent money until your landlord fixes the problem.
-Instead, you often have to deposit the withheld rent with a court, a neutral third party, or an escrow account set up by a local court or housing agency until the repairs are accomplished.
+The term "withholding" is actually a bit misleading, since in some states and cities you can't simply keep the rent money until your landlord fixes the problem.
+Instead, you might have to deposit the withheld rent with a court, a neutral third party, or an escrow account set up by a local court or housing agency until the repairs are accomplished.

 In states that have not established an escrow scheme, your right to withhold the rent is somewhat indirect: When you don't pay the rent and the landlord tries to evict you (which surely will happen), the statute allows you to argue in your defense that you didn't owe any rent because the unit was unfit.
 If the judge or jury believes you, you will win the eviction lawsuit and will be allowed to stay.

 Here are the steps to follow if you decide to withhold the rent.